 Ergonomic seat cushions are typically made from memory foam.
 It’s initially soft and comfortable to sit on.
 It goes back to its original shape when you get off the cushion.

-Memory Foam Ergonomic Seat Cushions
+Memory Foam Seat

 Most memory foam is a petrochemical made from a polymer known as polyurethane, which is commonly found in most cushions, chairs, mattresses, and industrial insulation foams.
+I was surprised how similar cheap memory foam seat cushions were on Aliexpress from the listing on Amazon!

 Here are some thoughts on memory foam cushions: